 Last year we made a number of changes to the Conference and, based on delegate feedback, these changes were very well received.
 This year's PSI Conference Team, led by President Elect Brendan O' Connell, plans to build on last year's success and offer delegates an interesting programme mixed with an array of social events

 The Call for Abstracts for this year's Conference is now open and will close at midnight on 16 June.
 Make sure not be miss out on the deadline as only abstarcts submitted during the Call for Abstracts window will be considered for this year's PSI Annual Conference programme

 This year’s Conference will have an overall focus with the theme:

-Pre-conference workshops will run on Wedneday 9 November.
-More information will be available shortly by selecting the Workshops tab above
+Pre-conference workshops will run on Wednesday 08 November.
+See the Workshops tab above for further information

-A buffet meal will take place on Thursday night
+A buffet meal will take place on the night of Thursday 09 November

 PSI Gala Dinner

-The PSI Gala Dinner will take place on the night of Friday 11 November.
-The Deirdre McMackin Award, EQuIP Award and the Poster prizes will be awarded after the Gala Dinner
+The PSI Gala Dinner will take place on the night of Friday 10 November.
+The Deirdre McMackin Award and the Poster prizes will be awarded after the Gala Dinner

 Deirdre McMackin Award

 The Deirdre McMackin Award will be made to an individual who has been judged, by the selection committee for the PSI's Division of Neuropsychology, to have made a significant contribution to the field of neuropsychology as evidenced by the submission of a research paper and delivery of a presentation at the PSI Annual Conference.
 This Award is in memory of the late Dr Deirdre McMackin and her contribution to the development of neuropsychology in Ireland.
 For more information on the Deirdre McMackin Award please click here